tjek/tjek-swift-sdk/README.md

 ## ETA SDK
 > \#import "ETA.h"

-The `ETA` class is the main interface into the eTilbudsAvis SDK.
+The `ETA` class is the main interface into the eTilbudsavis SDK.
 It handles all the boring session management stuff, freeing you to simply make API requests.

 ### Initialization